Retail Store Space Planning

 Lighting is equally important in shaping the shopping experience.
 Bright, well-distributed lighting can make a space feel more welcoming and inviting.
 It also enhances product visibility, encouraging shoppers to examine items more closely.
 Dimmer lighting in specific areas can create a cozy and intimate atmosphere, perfect for showcasing premium products or setting a romantic mood in a retail space floor plan.

 Understanding the psychological aspects of store layout and design extends beyond the initial impression.
-Retailers must also consider the entire shopping journey, from entry to checkout, for store retail space planning.
+Retailers must also consider the entire shopping journey, from entry to checkout retail store space planning.

 The Decompression Zone